MrLooke/RatingsProject/README.md

-# MediaBoard
+# TuneBugged

-MediaBoard is a full-stack music album rating application built as a hands-on learning project covering full-stack development, containerization, authentication, and database design at scale.
+TuneBugged is a full-stack music album rating application built as a hands-on learning project covering full-stack development, containerization, authentication, and database design at scale.
 Album, artist, and format data is sourced from real-world [Discogs](https://www.discogs.com/) XML data dumps.

 ---